oli-lang/oli/README.md

 ##
 deploy (zeus):
   server: 'http://deploy.server.com' # strings can be quoted
-  port: 9000 # this is a number
+  port: 9000 # number is a promitive value
   # nested block
   authentication:
     # lists can be implicit used with commas